PROPOSITION S

 SAFE SCHOOLS FOR A STRONG FUTURE

-On Tuesday, April 7, 2026, residents of the Meramec Valley R-III School District will vote on a $43 million general obligation bond issue.
+On Tuesday, April 7, 2026, residents of the Meramec Valley R-III School District will vote on Proposition S—a $43 million general obligation bond issue.

-The proposed measure will appear on ballots as Proposition S. If it’s approved by at least 57.14% of voters, approximately $38 million of the bond’s total would be used to construct a new energy-efficient middle school with a storm shelter to replace Pacific Intermediate.
+When approved by 57.14% of voters, approximately $38 million of the bond’s total will be used to construct a new energy-efficient middle school with a storm shelter to replace Pacific Intermediate.
+Every Pre-K through 5th grade student today will experience attending the new school.

-MVR-III property taxpayers WOULD NOT see property tax rates increase because of an approved bond issue.
+MVR-III property taxpayers WILL NOT see property tax rates increase because of an approved bond issue.

 PLANNING FOR THE FUTURE